Bobsleigh and Skeleton Experience at the Whistler Sliding Centre

 Self Guided Tours

-Explore Whistler's Olympic Legacies in your own time with the self guided tours.
+Explore Whistler’s Olympic Legacies in your own time with the self guided tours, any time of year.
 Download the Whistler 2010 Games Experience Brochure to use as a guide as you go.